kipling-engineering/protoc-gen-cobra/README.md

 })
 ```

-These formats can then be specified using the `-o` or `--response-format` flags.
+These formats can then be specified using the `-o` or `--response-format` flags or via a `RESPONSE_FORMAT` environment variable.

 ```
 $ ./example bank deposit --account foobar --amount 10 -o fmtprint
+$ set RESPONSE_FORMAT=fmtprint; ./example bank deposit --account foobar --amount 10
 ```

 See the [yaml format extension](iocodec/yaml/init.go) for a complete example.